MohammadTarem/DeepMapper/README.md

 ### Configurational Mapping
-In this method the library uses configuration for a types in the service registeration.
+In this method the library uses configuration for a types in the service registration.

 ```
 config.Map<TSource, TDestination>()